DuncanRitchie/velut/README.md

 ## Architecture

-I store all the data in an Excel file, which is now more than 90MB in size, but I add to it frequently.
-Every few weeks I convert the data to Json — using a [webpage I made specifically for this purpose](https://github.com/DuncanRitchie/velut-json-generator) — and use mongoimport to replace my two MongoDB Atlas collections.

-The velut website (in this repository) is a Next.js site that reads from the two collections in accordance with what the user searches for.
+The velut website (in this repository) is a Next.js site that reads from two MongoDB collections in accordance with what the user searches for.
 None of its functionality requires client-side JavaScript, because the site is entirely server-side–rendered.
-However, the Multi-word page (www.velut.co.uk/multiwordiword) uses client-side rendering if possible, as does the [Search component](https://github.com/DuncanRitchie/velut/blob/main/components/search/Search.jsx).
+However, the Multi-word page (www.velut.co.uk/multiword) uses client-side rendering if possible, as does the [Search component](https://github.com/DuncanRitchie/velut/blob/main/components/search/Search.jsx).

 ### Old version with Create React App

 When I first made the velut website, it was a single-page application that had the same functionality, but using an [Express](https://expressjs.com/) server on the backend and client-side–rendered [React.js](https://reactjs.org/) on the frontend (using [Create React App](https://create-react-app.dev/)).
 The code is on the [mern](https://github.com/DuncanRitchie/velut/tree/mern) branch.

 (MERN stands for “MongoDB, Express, React, Node”.
 Technically the Next.js version is also MERN, because Next.js uses an Express server internally, but with the client-side–rendered version I wrote code that directly — expressly?! — calls Express, so I’m keeping the branchnames “main” and “mern”.)

+### Local data storage

+All the data you see on the website are stored in an an Excel file, which is now more than 90MB in size.
+Until recently, I added to it frequently, converted the data to Json — using a [webpage I made specifically for this purpose](https://github.com/DuncanRitchie/velut-json-generator) — and used mongoimport to replace my two MongoDB Atlas collections.

+I am now well into the process of replacing Excel with custom Json, JavaScript, and MongoDB.
+See the “Ongoing work” section below.

 ## Functionality